opensearch-project/data-prepper/docs/readme/error_handling.md

 * If an exception encountered when creating any of the connected pipelines, all the connected pipelines stop and exits using `system.exit(1)`.
-* If an exception encountered during pipeline `start()` method in any of the connected pipelines, the pipeline that encountered the exception will stop and other pipelines will run and will not receive or process any data as the one of the connected pipelines is unavailable.
+* If an exception encountered during pipeline `start()` method in any of the connected pipelines, the pipeline that encountered the exception will stop and other pipelines will run but not receive or process any data as the one of the connected pipelines is unavailable.
-* If an exception encountered in Pipeline `processors` or `sinks` during runtime in any of the connected pipelines, the pipeline that encountered the exception will stop and other pipelines will run and will not receive or process any data as the one of the connected pipelines is unavailable.
+* If an exception encountered in Pipeline `processors` or `sinks` during runtime in any of the connected pipelines, the pipeline that encountered the exception will stop and other pipelines will run but not receive or process any data as the one of the connected pipelines is unavailable.